 Make crispy, melt-in-your-mouth pork belly in the air fryer in next to no time!
-Crazy delicious yet super simple, this air fryer pork belly recipe is the quick and easy way to perfectly succulent, tender pork belly with the crispy crackling of your dreams.
+Crazy delicious yet super simple, this air fryer pork belly recipe is the quick and easy way to make succulent, tender pork belly with the crispy crackling of your dreams.

 What do you need?